moocow-the-bovine/dstar-gantry/README.txt

   Container Actions
-    All arguments following the second "--" on the "dstar-gantry.sh" command-line are passed verbatim to the "/dstar/docker/build" script call in the subordinate "dstar-buildhost" container.
+    All arguments following the second "--" on the "dstar-gantry.sh" command-line are passed verbatim to the "/dstar/docker/build" script call in the embedded "dstar-buildhost" container.
 See the output of "dstar-gantry.sh help" for a synopsis of the "/dstar/docker/build" calling conventions.